Logo

 Plan 1 Loans

-• Interest rate: The lower of either RPI inflation or the Bank of England base rate plus 1% (currently 1.75%, as of December 2023)
+• Interest rate: The lower of either RPI inflation or the Bank of England base rate plus 1% (currently 1.75%)

 • Write-off period: 25 years from the April after graduation for post-2006 starters, or when you turn 65 for pre-2006 starters

-Plan 1 loans generally have the lowest interest rates of all the plans, though the repayment threshold is lower than Plans 2, 4, and 5, meaning you start repaying sooner.
+Plan 1 loans generally have the lowest interest rates of all the plans, making them relatively favorable for borrowers.
+However, the repayment threshold is lower than Plans 2, 4, and 5, meaning you start repaying sooner.

 Plan 2 Loans

 Plan 2 applies to English and Welsh students who started their undergraduate courses between September 2012 and July 2023.
-Key features include:
+This plan was introduced alongside the increase in tuition fees to £9,000 (now £9,250).

 • Write-off period: 30 years from the April after you finish your course

-Plan 2 introduced significantly higher tuition fees (up to £9,250 per year) but has a higher repayment threshold than Plan 1, meaning you need to earn more before you start repaying.
+Plan 2 introduced significantly higher tuition fees but has a higher repayment threshold than Plan 1, meaning you need to earn more before you start repaying.
+The longer 30-year write-off period means many borrowers will not repay their loans in full.

 Plan 4 Loans

 Plan 4 applies to Scottish students who started their course on or after 1 September 1998.
-Key features include:
+Scottish students typically have lower loan amounts as tuition fees are paid by the Scottish government for Scottish students studying in Scotland.

 • Interest rate: The lower of either RPI inflation or the Bank of England base rate plus 1% (same as Plan 1)